 If you wish to reach FIRE at a certain date, you have to keep a close watch on your monthly Savings Rates (SR).

 This page does exactly that.
-Here you can find a monthly overview of my SR per month and year.
-For completeness sake, I started in January 2018 with my fire SR percentage.
+Here you can find a monthly overview of my fire Savings Rate per month and year.
+For completeness’ sake, I started in January 2018 with my fire SR percentage.
 Since October 2019 I also provide a monthly detailed overview of my income and expenses to give you an in-depth look into my way of living and how I achieve my SR. Full transparency!

 My MO for my Savings Rate

 My SR-graph will get updated at the end of every month.
 These updates will be fairly short and follow the same pattern as much as possible:

 - I use the new YNAB to generate a detailed overview of all my income and expenses for each month in a clean table.

 - From this table, I make a collapsed and summarized screenshot that I then upload to this page.

 - In the sidebar, the SR of that month will be shown.
 It also links back to this page.

 Since a picture says more than a thousand words, you can find the details of each month starting with October 2018 right below the SR-graph.

 In the case of large outliers or one-time income or expenses, I will give a bit of context to the image.

 All-time average Savings Rate: 59.095%